 - 1. CIM (2014) definitions were followed for Mineral Resources. - 2.
 Open Pit Mineral Resources were reported inside a resource shell at pit discard Net Value cut-off value of \$260/t.
 Underground Mineral Resources were constrained with mineralization wireframes below the resource shell and validated using underground mining solids based on a Net Value cut-off value of \$335/t.
-Both cut-off values account for all processing, General and Administration (G&A), refining, and transportation charges.
+Both cut-off values account for all processing, G&A, refining, and transportation charges.
 Mining costs were assumed at \$6.50/t ore mined and \$5.00/t waste mined for open pit and \$75.00/t for underground. - 3.
-Net Value was assigned to blocks using metal prices, metallurgical recoveries, payables (as shown in their respective sections of the Technical Report) for each individual element. - 4.
+Net Value was assigned to blocks using metal prices, metallurgical recoveries, payables (as shown in their respective sections of this Technical Report) for each individual element. - 4.
 A minimum mining width two metres was used for both open pit and underground. - 5.
 Bulk density varies from 2.71 t/m3 to 2.92 t/m3. - 6.
-Revenue attributable to Pr, Nd, Dy, and Tb represents 92% of the total revenue. - 7.
+Revenue attributable to Pr, Nd, Dy, and Tb represent 92% of the total revenue. - 7.
 The estimate is of Mineral Resources only and because these do not constitute Mineral Reserves, they do not have demonstrated economic viability. - 8.
 Totals may not add or multiply accurately due to rounding.

 On June 3rd, 2022, Search commenced a 14,000 m drilling program.
-Approximately 11,000 m of drilling will be dedicated to infill resource development and exploration of Deep Fox, with two objectives: 1) expanding the resource estimate published in July 2022; and 2) upgrading the resource classifications from inferred to indicated and indicated to measured.
-Approximately 3,000 m of drilling will be dedicated to the geotechnical and hydrogeological characterization of the Deep Fox resource, with the objective of supporting the continued design of an open pit and underground mine, as well as the environmental review process.
+A total of 10,651 m of drilling was dedicated to infill resource development and exploration of Deep Fox, with two objectives: 1) expanding the resource estimate published in July 2022; and 2) upgrading the resource classifications from inferred to indicated and indicated to measured.
+A total of 3,362 m of drilling was dedicated to the geotechnical and hydrogeological characterization of the Deep Fox resource, with the objective of supporting the continued design of an open pit and underground mine, as well as the Impact Assessment review process.

 Mobilization for the 2022 field season began in early May.
 The exploration team for the 2022 field season consists of 11 geologists, and 12 support staff which will carry out the 2022 field program.
-This team is led by Dr. Randy Miller, who will oversee the execution of the exploration program.
+The drilling program has been finalized and the drill core is being logged, sampled and assayed and results will be pending.